jqlin/box_dedupe/README.md

 4. Run `box_dedupe.py`

 # Renames
 Files or folders will be renamed in some circumstances.
-The following prefixes are used:
+The following suffixes are used:
 * `.dYYYY-MM-DD HH:MM:SS` - when moving a file, file with same name exists at destination but different SHA1.
 File is renamed and moved.
 * `.dFoYYYY-MM-DD HH:MM:SS` - when moving a file, folder with same name exists at destination.
 File is renamed and moved.
 * `.dFiYYYY-MM-DD HH:MM:SS` - when moving an empty folder, file with same name exists at destination.
 Folder is renamed and moved.